dianping/cat/lib/c/README.md

 You need to have a C compiler (supporting C99) installed.

-You also need to have `cmake` and `make` installed, which we use for building static or dynamic libraries and executable binary files.
+You also need to have `cmake` and `make` installed, which are used for building static or dynamic libraries and executable binary files.

 Once you have your environment ready, it's easy to build and install `ccat`.